-Like many of you, I've been following the introduction of the ICOM IC-7000 over the past year.
-I've owned an IC-706MKIIG since 1999, and it has served me extremely well over these past seven years - both in mobile and portable applications.
-I have also owned an IC-703 for over a year, and have been well-pleased with this transceiver as well.
-So when I was asked if I'd be interested in reviewing the IC-7000, I jumped at the chance.
-Not only so I could have a chance to evaluate this new transceiver, but also so I could answer two questions: First - how does the receiver of the IC-7000 compare to the receivers of the IC-706MKIIG and the IC-703 under the same band conditions?
-And second - is it time for me to upgrade my IC-706MKIIG to an IC-7000?
+ike many of you, I've been following the introduction of the ICOM IC-7000 over the past year.
+I've owned an IC-706MKIIG since 1999, and it has served me extremely well both in mobile and portable applications.
+I have also owned an IC-703 for nearly two years and have been well pleased with this transceiver as well.

+Thus, when CQ asked me if I'd be interested in reviewing the IC-7000, I jumped at the chance, not only so I could evaluate this new transceiver, but also so I could answer two questions: (1) How does the receiver of the IC-7000 compare to the receivers of the IC-706MKIIG and the IC-703 under the same band conditions?
+(2) Is it time for me to upgrade my IC-706MKIIG to an IC-7000?